Parsley massacre: Number of victims

 According to some sources, the massacre killed an estimated 20,000 Haitians living in the northern frontier—clearly at Trujillo's direct order.
-However, the exact number is impossible to calculate for many reasons.
-Among them is the fact that, although the Dominican Army murdered many of the victims in public view, they carried out most of the slayings en masse in isolated areas, leaving either no witnesses or just a few survivors.
-Another reason why the number of victims is unknown is that an untold but very great number of their bodies ended up either in the sea, where sharks consumed their remains, or in mass graves, where acidic soil degraded them, leaving nothing for forensic investigators to exhume.
+However, the exact number of victims is impossible to calculate due to several reasons.
+The Dominican Army carried out most of the killings in isolated areas, often leaving no witnesses or few survivors.
+Furthermore, many bodies were either disposed of in the sea, where they were consumed by sharks, or buried in mass graves, where acidic soil degraded them, leaving nothing for forensic investigators to exhume.

 Haitian President Élie Lescot put the death toll at 12,168; Haitian historian Jean Price-Mars cited 12,136 deaths and 2,419 injuries.
 The Dominican Republic's interim Foreign Minister put the number of dead at 17,000.
 Dominican historian Bernardo Vega estimated as many as 35,000.